Chetan-Satone/Birthday-card/README.md

 # Birthday-card
 Birthday card is a android application which is used to wish birthday.
-This app created to using intent to from one activity to another and created xml layouts.
+This app created by the use of Intent and XML layouts.

 # Built With
 * Kotlin - Programming language used in app.